Filomena Rotiroti

 Filomena Rotiroti (born May 17, 1974) is a Canadian politician.
 Rotiroti was elected to represent the riding of Jeanne-Mance–Viger in the National Assembly of Quebec in the 2008 provincial election.
+She was re-elected in 2012, 2014, 2018, and 2022.
 She is a member of the Quebec Liberal Party.
+She is currently the Chief Whip of the Official Opposition.
+As of September 7, 2024, she serves as critic for Regional Economic Development and Metropolis.
 Prior to her election to office, she worked as a chief of staff to her caucus colleague Lise Thériault.
 She also worked as counsellor for the Minister of Economic and Regional Development.